keix/moonquakes/README.md

 Moonquakes is developed with the long-term goal of fully implementing the Lua 5.4 specification.
 Not all features are complete yet, but every part is designed to stay faithful to the official spec.

+## Acknowledgments
+Moonquakes is inspired by the elegance of the original Lua authors:
+Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.

+Their work defined not only a language, but a philosophy of simplicity that still resonates today.

 ## License
 Copyright KEI SAWAMURA 2025.
 Moonquakes is licensed under the MIT License.
-Copying, sharing, and modifying is encouraged and appreciated.
+Copying and modifying is encouraged and appreciated.